dominicshing/bcrypt-usage-sample/README.md

 const userArray = [];
 ```

-- User registered will be added to this array, and will check this array when user login,
+- New user registered will be added to this array.
+When user login, it will match with this array for correct crediential as well.

-below is the sample of the **userArray**:
+Below is the sample of the **userArray**:
 ```json
 [
   {